SQL Server Management Studio: Importing and Exporting Data

 - Backup and Recovery: Exporting data as a backup or importing it to restore a database.

-- Data Sharing: Sharing data with external systems or teams in a structured format.
+- Data Sharing: Sharing subsets of data with other teams, departments, or external stakeholders.

 How to Import Data in SQL Server Management Studio

-Importing data into SQL Server involves transferring data from an external source, such as a CSV file, Excel spreadsheet, or another database.
+Importing data into SQL Server involves transferring data from an external source, such as a CSV file, Excel spreadsheet, or another database, into a SQL Server table.
 Follow these steps to import data using SSMS:

 Step 1: Launch the Import Wizard